 This question came up in one of our recent Certified Articulate Storyline Training workshops: “How do I stop my learners from inserting a decimal point in a numeric entry box”.
 We thought this might make a nice blog post and also show some of the cool things you can do with layers, triggers and states in Articulate Storyline.

 Make sure you try and enter a decimal point in the number entry box to see what happens.
 As we know, sometimes our users don’t always follow instructions (me included)!

-First of all I created the slide with the information, character etc. Then I inserted a ‘numeric entry’ box.
-Once you insert either a numeric or text entry box, Articulate Storyline automatically creates a variable.
-We always recommend naming your variables to make life a little easier further down the track.
+First of all create a slide with the information, character etc. Then insert a ‘numeric entry’ box.
+Articulate Storyline automatically create a variable.
+We recommend naming your variables to make life a little easier further down the track.

-Once I’d set up the main slide, I then went on to think about how I was going to stop the user from inserting a decimal point.
-I decided to create a trigger that would show an ‘error layer’ if the user entered a decimal point in the numeric entry box.
-The trigger looked like this below.
+So how do you stop the learner from inserting a decimal point?
+Create a trigger that shows an ‘error layer’ if the user entered a decimal point in the numeric entry box.
+The trigger looks like this.

-The ‘error layer’ that appears is pretty straight forward.
-I have my character change state to looking frustrated and a try again button that hides the layer and also resets the number variable to zero so that they can try again and it’s not remember any number already entered.
-If I didn’t do this then the numeric entry box would remember whatever number I originally inserted.
+The ‘error layer’ that appears has a character change state to look frustrated and a try again button that hides the layer.
+It also resets the number variable to zero so learners can try again.

-Finally, one last tip: on the layer, I chose to hide certain objects on the base layer.
+You can also hide certain objects on the base layer.
 This is a great feature to be aware of when you want to learner to focus on something specific.
-Open up the base layer objects on the base layer, and click on the ‘eye’ symbol so it becomes greyed out.
-This will hide selected objects on the base layer when you are in a certain layer.
+Open up the base layer objects on the base layer, and click the ‘eye’ symbol so it becomes greyed out.
+This will hide selected objects on the base layer when you are on a certain layer.

 There’s always a few different ways to get to the same destination in Storyline so you might build this a little differently.
 That’s the power of Articulate Storyline!